Jobs

 Visualization

-The display
+display

-The color codes used to represent the state of a task are:
+The color codes for task states are:

 Task State | Color | Description |